-In 1994, Professor Steven Kossard, a clinical dermatologist, first described frontal and temporal hair loss (with scarring) as Frontal Fibrosing Alopecia (FFA).
-It is identified by a band-like hair loss that can also affect eyebrows and other facial hair which is medically known as Cicatricial Alopecia.
+In 1994, Professor Steven Kossard, a clinical dermatologist, first described frontal and temporal hair loss (with scarring) as Frontal Fibrosing Alopecia.
+It is identified by band-like hair loss that can also affect eyebrows and other facial hair, which is medically known as Cicatricial Alopecia.

-This form of hair loss is slowly progressive which sees the whole hairline gradually recede.
-This is different from male pattern baldness because with FFA the hairline recedes in a linear pattern.
-Whereas, in pattern hair loss the hairline recedes in an “M” shape.
+This form of hair loss is slowly progressive, which sees the whole hairline gradually recede.
+This is different from male pattern baldness because with Frontal Fibrosing Alopecia the hairline recedes in a linear pattern.
+Whereas, in pattern hair loss, the hairline recedes in an “M” shape.

 - What Causes Frontal Fibrosing Alopecia?